 Don’t you worry, it won’t be a boring, serious academic course - we’re there to have fun and enjoy some nice bugs!
 It’ll be an outdoorsy week of easy camping in a field station with like-minded people, surrounded by pristine jungles and amazing biodiversity, chatting about bugs, catching and identifying them, learning about them.
 We’re here to enjoy ourselves and be close to what we love the most: bugs!

-And that's only the first step!
+And that's only the first BugCamp in 2018!
 You'll notice the title mentions BugCampS.
-My mid-term objective is to have BugCamps running every month, all year long, in 2018.
-So if you can't join the first BugCamp, don't despair: there will likely be more in the future!
+My mid-term objective is to have BugCamps running four times this year, then maybe even more regularly in 2019.
+So if you can't join this BugCamp, don't despair: there will likely be more in the future!

 Participation fees & logistics

-Alright, let's start with a confession: as it's the first BugCamp ever, I'm keeping the cost to the bare minimum, I'm essentially running it voluntarily, without personal profit.
+Alright, so for this second BugCamp, the participation fee will be increased to allow the field station to acquire much needed funds for their conservation work, as well as a minimum income for myself and my co-host.
 Panama is not the cheapest country around and pretty much all the money you pay goes towards paying for transport, lodging, food, my colleagues' salaries and field station fees.

-Included: airport pickup in Panama City, accommodation in double-occupancy local guesthouse in Panama City, transport to and from Cocobolo, all meals and lodging in the field station.
+Included: airport welcome team in Panama City, accommodation in double-occupancy hotel in Panama City, transport to and from Cocobolo, all meals and lodging in the field station.
 And of course, my unconditional and complete dedication to your daily entertainment and education!

-Not included: international airfare to Panama City, travel and health insurance, lunch and dinner in Panama City on day 1, 7 and 8, and online transaction fees (2.2%) if you pay through PayPal.
+Not included: international airfare to Panama City, airport commute (~20$ one way), health insurance, lunch and dinner in Panama City on day 1, 7 and 8, and online transaction fees (2.2%) if you pay through PayPal.

 If you're wondering about how to get to Panama, vaccinations and what to pack, we have three great resources on our CREA/Cocobolo website: Travel Tips, Health and Safety and Packing List.
 And if you have any question, contact me using the Contact form on the left-side menu!

-- Download, complete and sign the Application Form and send it back to us by mail or email
+- Download, complete and sign the Application Form and send it back to us by email; and

 See you soon!